OWASP/CheatSheetSeries/cheatsheets/JAAS_Cheat_Sheet.md

 ## logout()

-The release of the users principals and credentials when `LoginContext.logout` is called.
+The release of the users principals and credentials when `LoginContext.logout` is called:

 ```java
 public boolean logout() {